elpop/melate/README.md

                 melate.pl -l melate -c 20 -b 10

+    -weight or -w
+            Work with the -break option.

+            try to analyze each break segment, asign a weight value for each segment (This is a experimental feature).

+            The most recent segments has more value than the old ones.

+            The sum of this values create a total weight factor to show the posible numbers in a future draw

+                melate.pl -lottery retro -count 60 -break 10 -weight

+                or

+                melate.pl -l retro -c 60 -b 10 -w

     -graph or -g
             Create a bar chart on text of the ocurrences of each ball: